mbmedhurst/Liri-Node-App/README.md

 The spotify-this-song command runs a function that returns information about a specified song.
 The user should enter the command **spotify-this-song "song name"** and hit enter.
 The system will return the song name, album name, artist name and a link to the song on Spotify.

-**Note:** This video file is in the images folder but apparently cannot be embedded into this ReadMe file (/images/spotify-this.mp4)
+**Note: There is a super-cool video file in the images folder demonstrating this function (/images/spotify-this.mp4).**

 If no song is specified, "The Lion Sleeps Tonight" by The Tokens will be returned by default.